• 1-800-123-789

 Rural El Tuito Book Now

 This tour has been revised to include several more interesting stops.
-El Tuito is a 500-year-old rural pre-Hispanic mountain town one hour south of Vallarta nestled in beautiful agricultural and ranch country.
-Our first stop is the famous family-run panaderia, where we sample empañadas baked in a wood-fired brick oven.
-Then across to Mi Pretexto, a small family raicilla farm started 20 years ago, to observe how raicilla is made.
-Next several stops include the brickyard where hundreds of hand-made bricks are made and fired daily; the plaza; 200-year-old church; local outdoor pottery studio; coop art gallery featuring over 500 paintings; behind the scenes in a tortilla shop and local cheese factory.
+El Tuito is a 500-year-old rural pre-Hispanic mountain town one hour south of Vallarta, nestled in beautiful agricultural and ranch country.
+Our first stop is the famous family-run panaderia, where we sample complimentary empañadas baked in a wood-fired brick oven.
+Then to Mi Pretexto, a small family raicilla farm started 20 years ago, to observe how raicilla is made.
+Next, several stops include the brickyard where hundreds of hand-made bricks are made and fired daily; the plaza; the 200-year-old church; local outdoor pottery studio; coop art gallery; behind the scenes in a tortilla shop and local cheese factory.
 Hear the history of this town since the days of the Spanish conquistadors.
-We end with lunch (fee not included) at a local family restaurant.
-Then a stop at the cemetery on our way back to Vallarta.
+We end with lunch (cost not included) at a local family restaurant.

-RT transportation from Vallarta in private AC car.
-Groups of 2-3 people.
+Included: RT transportation from Vallarta in private AC car; wood-fired empanadas and coffee; tour guide.

 See the Rural El Tuito photo gallery